robertfmurdock/TeamCoaching/DisciplineFusionAssessment.md

 Fusion - The state in which a team is integrating multiple disciplines successfully.

-Stories - A discreet slice of work that can be performed.
+Stories - A discrete slice of work that can be performed.
 Stories are preferably written from a user's perspective.

 Tests
 ---